 Vermiculite is often used in the mushroom-growing space as a substrate.

 While both are inorganic, inert, and lightweight.
 There are a couple of differences between the two.
 Simply put, vermiculite holds more water and has a slightly higher PH than perlite.
 For most plants, perlite is best.
 But, for water-loving plants like the Alocasia, vermiculite is better.
-You can read more on perlite here.
 Vermiculite is not dusty.
 Unlike perlite, it poses no danger of inhaling its particles.
+Learn more about the key differences between perlite and vermiculite.